jcrites/web-terminal/README.md

 ## WebTerminal

 In the WebTerminal project, we'll build on these concepts and extend them.
 (WebTerminal is a codename that we'll ideally replace with a unique product name.)

-WebTerminal is designed to be an interactive, command-line style environment that takes full advantage of the display technologies of web browsers.
-Specifically, WebTerminal's display canvas will be an HTML WebView.
-The output of commands will be rendered and displayed as HTML, making it possible for commands to produce structured lists, tables, and rich visual media.
+Imagine a command-line terminal where the canvas is an HTML WebView, and the entire experience is designed to take advantage of that.
+The terminal will have advanced UI capabilities but still be useful as a primary daily-driver for typical software development.

+When you run a command from the shell, it produces structured output (like JSON) that is rendered and displayed in the WebView.
+The terminal defines and understands common interfaces or shapes of data, such as lists and tables, as well as data types like file names or timestamps, and renders them intelligently as HTML, where the display environment takes full advantage of browser capabilities; programs are not limited to rendering "Terminal User Interfaces (TUIs)" made up by grids of characters.

+The terminal provides powerful interactivity and semantic understanding of data.
+Microformats will preserve data semantics into the UI, where style sheets and JavaScript will determine how each type of data is displayed.
+Data processing and display logic are decoupled: most programs will only produce structured in a standard format as output, but programs with unique needs may provide their own HTML/CSS/JS.

+User interaction with WebTerminal will feel more like using an IDE than a traditional terminal.
+Since the terminal understands data semantics, it can provide features like Content Assist or Code Completion -- not only when passing input to programs, but interacting with their output too.
+For example, the terminal will understand that the output from `ls` is a list of files specifically.
+When the user hovers their mouse over a file name, the UI might display additional information about the file (like its size); or when the user clicks, it might display a contextual popup menu with actions like "Open File", "Copy Absolute Path", or "Git Diff".

+The terminal may also allow programs to produce full-fledged, dynamic JavaScript objects as output (not just JSON), such that the user can directly interact with them in their shell -- assign them to a variable, invoke their methods, and pass them to other programs (a la PowerShell).

+## Approach

 WebTerminal will likely be a [NodeJS](https://nodejs.org/en) application that uses [Electron](https://www.electronjs.org/) for its display.
 Since JavaScript is the de facto language of the Web, we'll also seek to use TypeScript as the primary programming language of the WebTerminal environment (with modifications).
 WebTerminal will be open source software.

-## Approach
+More details about its potential user experience and design follow.

 ### Web-based content display